GicheruBenjamin/PyDs/Readme.md

 Queues are a versatile data structure with many applications in computer science and programming.
 Understanding how to use and implement queues is an important skill for any programmer.

+## Application
+I have used a queue class to implement.
+Having the methods to do on the queue is really cool.